Spectre-SX/GhostVPN/TermsOfService.md

 Welcome to GhostVPN!
 By using our VPN service, you agree to the following terms and conditions.

+## Terms

+"GhostVPN" refers to the creator, or owner.
+"You" refers to user, or participator,
+"We" Refers to owners or developers.

 ## 1. Use of Service

 GhostVPN provides a secure VPN connection for private use.
 You agree to use the service responsibly and legally.